-The USPS OIG continues to participate in career fairs and partner with organizations that focus on employment for individuals with disabilities and individuals with targeted disabilities including but not limited to: Rochester Institute of Technology/National Technical Institute for the Deaf, Gallaudet University, Recruit Military, Corporate Gray, Hiring our Heroes, National and Fort Campbell Regional Job Fair, Coast to Coast Career Fairs, Career Expo for People with Disabilities, Careers and the disabled, disabled veterans, and other disability related employment organizations.
+Due to budgetary constraints, our hiring continues to be limited in FY2024.
+However, the OIG continues to participate in career fairs and partner with organizations that focus on employment for individuals with disabilities and individuals with targeted disabilities such as: Rochester Institute of Technology/National Technical Institute for the Deaf, Gallaudet University, Recruit Military, Corporate Gray, Hiring our Heroes, National and Fort Campbell Regional Job Fair, Coast to Coast Career Fairs, Career Expo for People with Disabilities, Careers and the disabled, disabled veterans, and other disability related employment organizations.
 The Postal Service utilizes resources for disability recruitment and accommodations such as: •AbilityJobs.com • Workforce Recruitment Program • The US Business Leadership Network (USBLN) • Career Opportunities for Students with Disabilities (COSD) • Disability.gov • Job Accommodation Network (JAN) • Employer Assistance and Resource Network (EARN) • The American Association of People with Disabilities (AAPD) • Workforce Recruitment Program (WRP) - Office of Disability Employment (ODEP)